bobnich/hammerspoon-vpn/README.md

 * Works with **any macOS VPN** via system APIs — no need to open the VPN app.
 * Displays status: **Connected / Connecting / Disconnecting / Disconnected**.
 * Hotkeys are configurable from your `init.lua`.
+* Optional **sleep/awake watcher** can automatically disconnect VPN on sleep and reconnect on wake.

 ---